 Lab buildings are not designed like other buildings— they are equipped with complex ventilation systems intended to protect scientists from airborne contaminants.
 The addition of large, specialized pieces of equipment make this impact even greater, resulting in a building that uses approximately ten times more energy than an office building.
 Furthermore, laboratories are full of disposable single-use materials such as nitrile gloves that contribute to an enormous amount of landfill waste.
 Our scientists are doing research to make the world a safer, healthier place, and UVA Green Labs is here to help achieve that goal in a more sustainable way.
 Email email@example.com to learn more!

 Certification highlights five key areas where scientists can make a difference: Cold Storage, Chemicals & Reagents, Electronics & Appliances, Materials & Refuse, and Engagement.
-Verify your sustainable actions through the online Certification Form and get a 3D-printed plaque, plus rewards like having food delivered to your lab.
+Verify your sustainable actions through the online Certification Form and get a 3D-printed plaque.

 - Electronic Fillable Certification Form